 To prevent spoilers the list is hidden below.

 themes and elements may call for parental guidance

 We want to show our appreciation to our top members of The Inner Circle:

-Miles Babin, Christopher Baldrige and David Skerpon, Joe and Janet Benamati, William and Sharia Benn, Michael Chapaloney, Jeff and Caitlin Copus, Matt and Desiree DeSoto, Harold and Maureen Dunbar, The Freeman Family, Matthew Golden, Mary Lou and Raymond Harris, Nicholas Hughes, Dan Deibler and Elizabeth Johnson, Robert and Joyce Kantor, Dr. Kraig Kiehl & Renae Kluk Kiehl, Esq., Beryl Kuhr and Patrick Bair, Wayne and Gloria Landon, Bill and Beverlee Lehr, Howard Pollman and David Forney, Karen Ruch, Craig Sager and Jay Little, Brad and Colleen Sanders, Kristin Scofield, Ellen Stockstill, John and Abby Tierney
+Miles Babin, Christopher Baldrige and David Skerpon, Joe and Janet Benamati, William and Sharia Benn, Michael Chapaloney, Jeff and Caitlin Copus, Carole DeSoto, Matt and Desiree DeSoto, Harold and Maureen Dunbar, The Freeman Family, Matthew Golden, Mary Lou and Raymond Harris, Nicholas Hughes, Dan Deibler and Elizabeth Johnson, Robert and Joyce Kantor, Dr. Kraig Kiehl & Renae Kluk Kiehl, Esq., Beryl Kuhr and Patrick Bair, Wayne and Gloria Landon, Bill and Beverlee Lehr, Howard Pollman and David Forney, Karen Ruch, Craig Sager and Jay Little, David and Jean Shaw, Brad and Colleen Sanders, Kristin Scofield, David and Jean Shaw, Ellen Stockstill, John and Abby Tierney